-Classical dressage is the guiding principle in my training.
+Classical dressage is a guiding principle in my training.
 Even though we are miles away from achieving the high level of this equestrian art, it is still important to know where we want to go.
 In order to highlight good movement with a marker signal you must be able to recognise it and the moments that lead to such movement.
 You need to have an ideal picture in your mind to help you identify the steps that will get you there and to establish a training plan.
 Watching Anja Beran and Vera Munderloh riding has helped me tremendously to evaluate a horse's movement and to understand balance.
 Now I have a good idea of WHAT exercises to choose to improve and maintain my horses' comfort and soundness.
 Unfortunately, I am not such a talented rider as Anja's students.
 But I can compensate that partly by knowing HOW to teach them and making it fun for all of us.

 Clickertraining as Alexandra Kurland is teaching it already includes the principles of classical dressage, even though that is not obvious at first sight because Alexandra's lessons have very "undressagy" names.
 But it was only through Alexandra's work that Anja's became accessible to me.
 And that despite my lack of talent we are actually getting the very visible first attempts at piaffe and passage.
 Who would have thought!

 Since 2015, when I brought Alexandra to Anja Beran for a short visit before of a clicker training workshop in Germany,she attends regularly the International Classical Dressage Workshop that Anja organises every year in July.
 It is an amazing opportunity to spend one week with two extraordinary trainers.

 In Episode #21 of the popular Equiosity Podcast, Alexandra Kurland talks about her visit at Anja Beran's in July 2017 and invites me to explain why I am so fascinated by Anja's work.

 Heather Binns joined us for this visit and wrote about her experiences in her well read Horse Magic Blog